Big NFL Week 16 of inter-conference matchups

 Lots of excitement in Cleveland, with hopes the Browns will go from 0-16 to a winning record.
 The tide along Lake Erie certainly seems to have turned.

 The Browns haven’t swept the Ohio season series since 2002.
-Former Browns coach Hue Jackson returns for the first time since being fired on Oct.
-29, and can expect anything but open arms from Cleveland fans.
+Former Browns coach Hue Jackson returns for the first time since being fired Oct.
+29 and can expect anything but open arms from Cleveland fans.

 Running back Joe Mixon needs 5 yards to become the first Bengal to rush for 1,000 in a season since Jeremy Hill in 2014.
 Mixon leads the AFC with 995 yards rushing and 207 carries.